-When you have gone through all the lessons in this module, try testing your comprehension by taking the online quiz.
+At the end of the module try testing your comprehension by taking the provided quiz.

 PART ONE | How can Humanitarian Work be Stressful?

 Humanitarian work can be among the most exciting, enriching and important work in the world.
 It has: